 Never Use Metal

 Using metal utensils in your nonstick cookware can cause the coating to get scratched.
 Over time these scratches can chip and contaminate your food.
 Use only wooden utensils or silicone if absolutely necessary.
 (Silicone can also release a ton of toxins into your food, but that’s a topic for a whole other blog post.)
+This also means please don’t clean them with things like steel wool.

 Never Thrift Teflon

 I absolutely love thrifting and being able to save things from ending up in the dump.
 However, because the old formula still included C8 you don’t want to thrift or buy used non-stick pans because they may have been manufactured before 2013.
 Old pans also may have been super-heated or have the start of small scratches.
+Lets be honest, there are some there with excessive scratches as well.

 Very informative and well written!